SumoLogic/sumologic-documentation/docs/apm/rum/index.md

 ### RUM Performance Analytics Application/Service

-The **RUM Performance Analytics Application-Service** dashboards show the page performance and requests for a cohort of users specified by selecting the desired combination of dimensions.
+The **RUM Performance Analytics Application/Service** dashboards show the page performance and requests for a cohort of users specified by selecting the desired combination of dimensions.

 Use this dashboard to:
 * Filter data for specific combinations of browser and/or operating system, and/or geolocation.